 Disclaimer: Despite these lapses of judgement, I did ultimately return back to the U.S. with enough money still saved to subsist on for a while.
 Yay!
 All the strategies for saving money before the RTW trip paid off!
 Now onto some wise choices made overseas:

-2. Expensive Clothes.
 I had a hysterical breakdown in a Massachusetts bra store the other day because my brain had not experienced the “Shopping” phenomenon for ten months!
 You save a lot of money when your backpack only has room to fit one new shirt per month!
 And apparently a part of your brain also becomes dormant.
 (Now that I’m back home, I’m saving money on clothes by clothing swaps.)

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 3.7 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!